Frity2025/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that create alias
+A script that prints hello user